 Cognate in College Teaching

 The Cognate in College Teaching offers a series of core and elective courses to prepare individuals to teach at institutions of higher education.
-The Cognate is available to doctoral students and students in selected master’s degree programs at UNH.
+The Cognate is available to doctoral students and students in terminal master’s degree programs at UNH.

 Students must apply and be formally admitted to the program.
 The Cognate appears as a minor on the student’s transcript, and is awarded concurrently with the PhD or Master’s degree.